Autonomy-HP party unlikely to attract gatecrashers

-HP is buying Autonomy for an eye-popping $11.7 billion, or 10 times annual sales, to be the centerpiece of a major shift out of low-margin PCs into higher-margin enterprise software.
+HP is buying Autonomy for an eye-popping $11.7 billion (7.36 billion pounds), or 10 times annual sales, to be the centrepiece of a major shift out of low-margin PCs into higher-margin enterprise software.

 Founder Mike Lynch, who holds 8 percent, negotiated the deal and will continue to lead the company as a unit of the firm that put Silicon Valley on the map.